seanf316/P2-Movie-Buff-Or-Bluff/README.md

 1. [Stackoverflow](https://stackoverflow.com/)
     - I found myself on Stackoverflow so many times researching issues with javascript code or the occasional Html/CSS issue.
 This a fantastic place to learn and troubleshoot code.
 1. [Slack](https://slack.com/intl/en-ie/)
     - After finishing the javascript essentials and Love Maths project it was very daunting sitting in front of an empty .js file.
-The people on slack and especially my class mates where always willing to lend a hand and some of the mentors on there are just amazing.
+The people on slack and especially my class mates were always willing to lend a hand and some of the mentors on there are just amazing.

 ## Acknowledgements